Onboarding. The first thing potential customers see, and the most important part of your product. Don’t believe us? We’ve got evidence.

 AppCues spent over 120 hours digging through stats, case studies and onboarding flows to show how critical onboarding is to building lifetime customers and building a successful SaaS business.
 They’ve found that new user onboarding is the most impactful metric on your bottom line revenue… by 74 percent!

 We’re flattered that AppCues thinks FullStory is a great product for improving user onboarding (we think so too!).
 When they asked us to contribute to their epic SlideShare with our own tips for improving onboarding, we enthusiastically agreed!
-Here’s how we get the most value out of FullStory when evaluating onboarding flows:
+Here’s how we get the most value out of FullStory session replay when evaluating onboarding flows:

 1. Start watching from the beginning.

 If you’ve designed a product, you know how it works.
 It’s hard to turn that innate knowledge off and see your product with “beginner eyes.”
 Watching users from their very first interaction with the app will give you new insights to what could be confusing for someone brand new.

 Using our pre-built New This Week segment, you can quickly view sessions from people who were first seen in your application during the last seven days.